 - Gently but thoroughly fold in the berries.
 Don’t over mix.

-- Divide the batter among muffin cups and spread evenly.
+- Divide the batter among muffin cups about 3/4 full.

 - To make the topping, combine all of the ingredients in a bowl and rub together with your fingertips until crumbly.
 Sprinkle evenly over the batter in the cups.